This essay addresses four aspects of bowl 1993-04 and does so in four sections. The bowl has a pivotal position in this collection because:

 In Canvas of Clay Ed Wade comments that:

 “…in the 1870’s when (Nampeyo) first began making pottery, she adhered to the tradition of applying a thick white kaolin clay slip to the surface of a vessel, which crazed during firing….(Speaking of tiles made by Nampeyo) Technically the earliest works are Polacca Polychromes, fired in a coal burning atmosphere, possessing a thick kaolin surface slip….By the mid-1890s she replaced the crazed Polacca slip with a pure non-crazing kaolin slip similar to that which she used on her revival Black on white jars and bowls.
 (Wade and Cooke, 2012: 128 and 133).”

 In short, Nampeyo, like the other potters of her day, used a crackled kaolin slip with good coverage on her earliest pots in the 1870’s and continued to do so during the 1880’s when she was experimenting with a variety of pueblo designs.
-By the mid-1890s she had invented a smooth, non-crazing white slip and was using it on at least her tiles.
+By the mid-1890s she had invented a smooth, non-crazing white slip and was using it on her tiles and a similar slip on pots.